ausbin/adfly-squisher/README.md

 It's actually very efficient for a server (the proxy) to retrieve the adfly intermediate page (the one with the ads), find the destination, and redirect you there.

-You can start one of your own using the code from [my adfly-proxy repository](https://github.com/uncleninja/adfly-proxy).

 Does the link owner stil get money from this?
 ---------------------------------------------